 3 Questions for your eLearning Developer

-So you’ve made the plunge into learning, by finding a suitable eLearning agency.
-You’ve got your team organised and started setting out your goals for your e-learning content and eLearning developer.
-Now as with any content production there are a couple of important considerations that need to be highlighted to maintain your production quality and meet your desired deadlines.
+So you’ve made the plunge into elearning, by finding a suitable elearning agency.
+You’ve got your team organised and started setting out your goals for the elearning content.
+Now as with any content production there are a couple of important considerations that need to be highlighted to maintain your production quality and to meet your desired deadlines.
 We can highlight these considerations in the following questions: